Recovering from Child Sexual Abuse in Alexandria, VA (Franconia)—Therapists and Counselors

 Skilled mental health professionals understand the dynamics at play when child sexual abuse is perpetrated, and they can often empower survivors with the tools they need to heal.
-Thriveworks Alexandria provide therapy for adults and children who have lived through sexual abuse because we know healing is possible.
+Thriveworks Alexandria, VA (Franconia) provide therapy for adults and children who have lived through sexual abuse because we know healing is possible.

 What Is Child Sexual Abuse?

 Child sexual abuse can occur to both girls and boys.
 It can happen in every socio-economic and religious community.
 Knowing what it is and how to spot it is important.
 Often, people who sexually abuse children are not the stranger in the park, but they may be family members, friends, or members of the community.
 Often, perpetrators of the abuse are people who are trusted and well-liked.
 Because of this, the perpetrator may not use force in the traditional sense.
 They may coerce the child into thinking the abuse is a game or a special secret.